Did you know that 1 in 4 pregnancies end in miscarriage?

 Well, pink is fairly obvious, traditionally being associated with love, nurturing, care, understanding, compassion, and it’s typically associated with females.

-Elephants originally came to mind because of the saying, ‘Elephants never forget’, which we thought was entirely appropriate for a group like this.
+Elephants originally came to mind because of the saying, ‘Elephants never forget’, which we thought was entirely appropriate for an organisation like this.
 We never forget our losses.
 We never forget our babies.

 However, most importantly, it is believed that when a mother elephant loses her baby, the other elephants stand in a circle around her and allow her all the time she needs to grieve and mourn.
 They gently touch her with their trunks, in a silent show of unwavering support.